Temiscaming Titans: History

 Temiscaming faced the Seguin Huskies in the 2015 Russell Cup Finals.
 Game one was held in Seguin the night after the Titans played game seven of the previous series.
 The Titans would get edged in overtime by the score of 1–0.
 Game two was held the very next night with the Titans playing three games in three nights.
 This game would go to a shootout in which the Titans three shooters all scored while Titans' goaltender Craig Wood stopped the third Huskies' shooter to tie the series at 1–1.
 Game three of the Finals took place in Temiscaming, where the home team won 4–2 to take a 2–1 series lead.
 Game four of the Finals in Temiscaming drew a crowd of over 600 and with 33 seconds left in the third period, Curtis Warren scored to give the Titans a 3–2 lead.
 Craig Wood was then tested on a penalty shot with 15 seconds left.
 He made the stop and the Titans won 5–4 and taking a 3–1 series lead.
 Game five at Temiscaming drew a crowd close to 1000 and the Titans won 3–2 to win the Russell Cup for the first time.

 Due to the COVID-19 pandemic, the GMHL's 2019-2020 season was cut short in the Division Finals.
 The Titans were coming off a superb year that saw them finish in 2nd place out of 23 teams including finishing 1st in the North Division.
 They were leading the Bradford Rattlers 3-1 in the best-of-7 series when the GMHL season was officially cancelled.
 The pandemic continued to affect the league as well as the world when it came to the new season in October, 2020 as the North and South Division in the GMHL was canceled for the 2020-21 season.

 On August 7, 2024, Team President & Owner Pascal Labranche announced that the Titans would take a leave of absence for the 2024-25 season.
 This absence is due to the fact that he was unable to reach a partnership agreement with a local group as well as restructuring the organization before the desired deadline.
 Due to the same reasons, the Titans also missed the entire 2025-26 season.

-An announcement to cease operations still does not exist.
+On November 21, 2025, a press announcement was made.
+Notable guests in attendance were Alain Gauthier (Mayor of Témiscaming), Norman Young (Mayor of Kipawa), Martha Polson (Director General of Wolf Lake First Nation), Tina Chevrier (Councillor of Kebaowek First Nation) as well as Ken Girard (GMHL Commissioner).
+Pascal Labranche has officially sold the Titans to a local group of 6 members.
+Including Tim Toffolo (President & General Manager), Denis Lacourse (Vice President & Director of Hockey Operations), John Presseault, Bob MacLeod, Roger Mitchell and Claude Desrochers.
+It was also confirmed that Goaltender Coach Craig Wood would be returning as well as Off-Ice Conditioning Coach & Athletic Trainer Joanie Morin for her 14th season.
+The Titans will rejoin the active list in the GMHL for the 2026-27 season.